 A number of boutique hotels—typified by small rooms, utilitarian concepts, and quirky, stylish elements—have popped up in Tokyo.
-Room interior furnishings of blacks and varying browns are prevalent, but so are such Japanese touches as paper lanterns and tatami flooring.
+Modern room furnishings of neutral hues are prevalent, but so are such Japanese touches as paper lanterns and tatami flooring.
 Reception areas are simple spaces bathed in dim lights and surrounded by earth-tone wall panels.
 Given that these accommodations often contain only a few floors, their locations are likely not easy to find.
 But when priced at around ¥20,000 a night, they can offer some of the best bargains in a city known for being incredibly expensive.

 Browse Tokyo Hotels

 - Citadines Shinjuku Tokyo

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More